flyingsquad/view-token/README.md

 # view-token
-View large image of token hovered over.
+View large image of a token.
+Hover over the token and press the V key.
+To view the actor art for the token press Shift+V.